balouf/package-helper-3/README.rst

 * Publish your package on PyPi_,
 * Publicly share your coverage on Codecov_.

-For more readability, the tools that you do not use can be hidden in the tutorial.

 A simple **Command-Line Interface** initiates the creation of the package using a **template** of Python package.
-It is a fork/mix of https://github.com/audreyr/cookiecutter-pypackage/, https://github.com/francois-durand/package_helper_2/, and https://github.com/fpgmaas/cookiecutter-poetry.
 Here are the main features of the template:

 * Personalize default options.
 * Include example files for classes, with examples of documentation and testing.